 - 5 Symptoms of a Bad Fuel Injector in Your Car

-5) Carburetor – As you know, the internal combustion engine needs a mixture of air and fuel before the ignition takes place.
-The carburetor is the component which is responsible for mixing the fuel and air together.
-After the mixture takes place, it is sent to the chamber where the spark plug ignites it.
+5) Carburetor (older cars) – As you know, the internal combustion engine needs a mixture of air and fuel before the ignition takes place.
+On older cars which are not fuel-injected, a carburetor is the component which is responsible for mixing the fuel and air together.
+After the mixture takes place, it is sent to the combustion chamber where the spark plug ignites it.

 6) Fuel Lines – There are all kinds of fuel lines in the fuel system.
 Fuel lines are how the fuel can travel from one component to another.
 They are how fuel travels from the fuel tank to the carburetor, for example.